-This endpoint is an important pre VH outcome as at this point initiation of NSBB or preemptive endoscopic band ligation (EBL) is warranted.
+This endpoint is an important pre VH outcome as at this point initiation of NSBB or pre-emptive endoscopic band ligation (EBL) is warranted.
 As continuing with a placebo may be dangerous in this cohort we define this as a trial endpoint.

-Clinical intervention requiring initiation of NSBB (composite of oesophageal variceal bleed or progression to medium/large oesophageal varices):
+Clinical intervention requiring initiation of NSBB (composite of variceal bleed or progression to medium/large oesophageal varices or development of gastric, duodenal, ectopic or rectal varices):

 This endpoint will capture both portal hypertension-related reasons for starting NSBB.

-Composite endpoints are encouraged by multiple expert groups in portal hypertension and this is a clinically relevant pragmatic composite that will define those patients who have or are at significant risk of bleeding due to progression of portal hypertension.
+Composite endpoints are encouraged by multiple expert groups in portal hypertension 15 and this is a clinically relevant pragmatic composite that will define those patients who have or are at significant risk of bleeding due to progression of portal hypertension.